 It’s easy to give in to temptation at the grocery store, but rest assured, staying within budget is possible.
 These tips can help:

-Buying your groceries at lower-priced retailers can add up to significant savings, even better if you’re able to purchase ingredients you need on sale.
+• Shop at discount retailers: Buying your groceries at lower-priced retailers can add up to significant savings, especially if you’re able to purchase the ingredients you need on sale.
 Some retailers may have rewards programs, helping you earn free or heavily discounted groceries.

-• Make pricey purchases go the distance: Meat or related products like eggs tend to cost more than other ingredients.
-Look into recipes that help you stretch a pack of meat or carton of eggs over several meals.
+• Make pricey purchases go the distance: Meat or related products such as eggs tend to cost more than other ingredients.
+Look into recipes that help you stretch a pack of meat or a carton of eggs over several meals.

 • Use what you have: Before heading to the grocery store, go through your refrigerator, freezer, and pantry to see what you already have.
 Besides preventing food waste, this also helps you avoid purchasing items you don’t need.

-• Buy store brands: In many cases, store-brand items cost much less than brand-name items.
-The quality for generic items may also be similar.
+• Buy store brands: In many cases, store-brand items are much cheaper than brand-name items, and the quality of generic items may be similar.

 • Use coupons: Though it may not seem like it’ll make a huge difference, using coupons or grocery store rebates can help make every cent count.
 Be sure to do some comparison shopping before you hit the checkout counter.
 Even with discounts, you may still come out ahead with generic or store-brand versions.

-• Do a spending audit regularly: Tally up how much you’ve spent and what you’ve spent it on.
+• Do a regular spending audit: Tally up how much you’ve spent and what you’ve spent it on.
 Look for places to cut back on spending, such as purchasing pricey ingredients that can only be used once.

 Recommended: Does Buying in Bulk Save Money?